 Except as described below, payments will initially be made between Liberty Media and SplitCo on the basis of the tax returns as filed, or if the tax is not reported on a tax return, on the basis of the amount of tax initially paid to the tax authority.
 Additional payments will then be made if additional taxes are subsequently paid, refunds or tax benefits are subsequently received or utilized, or the amount or character of any tax item is adjusted or redetermined.
 Payments that are not made within the time period prescribed by the Tax Sharing Agreement will bear interest until they are made.
-For purposes of the Tax Sharing Agreement, taxes with respect to a pre-distribution period that were allocated and debited to the Braves Group in accordance with the tax sharing policies of Liberty Media in respect of such taxes, and tax benefits with respect to a pre-distribution period that were allocated and credited to the Braves Group in accordance with the tax sharing policies of Liberty Media in effect prior to the Split-Off as a result of the use of those tax benefits by one or more of Liberty Media's tracking stock groups other than the Braves Group shall be treated as payments that were made by Liberty Media to SplitCo in respect of such tax benefits.
+For purposes of the Tax Sharing Agreement, taxes with respect to a pre-distribution period that were allocated and debited to the Braves Group in accordance with the tax sharing policies of Liberty Media in respect of such taxes, and tax benefits with respect to a pre-distribution period the Split-Off as a result of the use of those tax benefits by one or more of Liberty Media in effect prior to the Braves Group shall be treated as payments that were made by Liberty Media in SplitCo in respect of such tax benefits.

 Liberty Media will be responsible for preparing and filing all tax returns for any tax year beginning on or before the date of the Split-Off which include tax items allocable to both the SplitCo business and Liberty Media business, and any tax returns for any tax year beginning after the date of the Split-Off that includes one or more members of the SplitCo group and the Liberty Media group.
-In addition, for any tax year beginning on or before the date of the Split-Off, Liberty Media will be responsible for preparing and filing any tax returns that include only tax items allocable to Liberty Media's business, and SplitCo will be responsible for preparing and filing any tax returns that include only tax items allocable to the SplitCo business, and for any tax year beginning after the date of the Split-Off, Liberty Media will be responsible for preparing and filing any tax returns that include only one or more members of the Liberty Media group, and SplitCo will be responsible for preparing and filing any tax returns that include only one or more members of the SplitCo group.
+In addition, for any tax year beginning on or before the date of the Split-Off, Liberty Media will be responsible for preparing and filing any tax returns that include only tax items allocable to Liberty Media's business, and SplitCo will be responsible for preparing and filing any tax returns that include only tax items allocable to Elberty Media's business, and SplitCo business, and for any tax year beginning after the date of the Split-Off, Liberty Media will be responsible for preparing and filing any tax returns that include only tax items allocable to the SplitCo business, and for any tax year beginning after the date of the Split-Off, Liberty Media will be responsible for preparing and filing any tax returns that include only tax items allocable to the SplitCo business, and for any tax year beginning after the date of the Split-Off, Liberty Media will be responsible for preparing and filing any tax returns that include only one or more members of the Liberty Media group, and SplitCo will be responsible for preparing and filing any tax returns that include only one or more members of the SplitCo group.